← Back to 史記

 15

 When Emperor Wen first came to the throne, he renewed the marriage alliance.
 In the fifth month of his third year, the Wise King of the Right invaded the territory south of the Yellow River, raided the border settlements of Shang Commandery, and killed and carried off the people.
-Emperor Wen thereupon ordered the Chancellor, Guan Ying, to mobilize eighty-five thousand chariots and cavalry and advance to Gaonu to attack the Wise King of the Right.
+Emperor Wen then ordered the Chancellor, Guan Ying, to mobilize eighty-five thousand chariots and cavalry and advance to Gaonu to attack the Wise King of the Right.
 The Wise King of the Right fled beyond the frontier.
 Emperor Wen traveled in person to Taiyuan.
 At that time, the King of Jibei revolted, and Emperor Wen returned to the capital and recalled the Chancellor's forces that had been sent against the Hu.

 16